funnyzak/docker-release/README.md

 # Docker Image Release

-This repository is mainly used for releasing Docker images.
+Used for publishing various Docker images.

-## Directory
+## Docker Directory

-The build directory of Docker images is located at `./Docker`.
-You can also download the corresponding directory to build it on your own.
+The Docker image build directory is located at ./Docker.
+You can also download the directory to build the images yourself.

 - `./Docker/y-webrtc-signaling`: Build the `funnyzak/y-webrtc-signaling:latest` image.
 - `./Docker/abracadabra-web`: Build the `funnyzak/abracadabra-web:latest` image.